-Self-esteem is not a static concept, nor is it all-or-nothing, although it may sometimes feel like it.
+Self-esteem isn’t a static concept, nor is it all-or-nothing, although it may sometimes feel like it.
 To use perhaps not the greatest analogy, it’s like a treehouse that you build.
 Sometimes external events can knock out rungs to the ladder up to the treehouse, or sometimes they cause more significant structural damage.
-External factors can also affect what is seen when looking outside the windows of the treehouse.
+External factors can also affect what is seen when looking outside the windows of the self-esteem treehouse.

 I think it’s important when dwelling in a treehouse to be able to see that there’s a forest full of treehouses out there, of varying heights from the forest floor and in varying states of repair or disrepair.
 When we can see the whole array, it’s easier to feel snug and settled in our own little house.
 Some other treehouses might be doing better and others might be doing not so well, but we can maintain perspective and recognize that there’s nothing wrong with where we are.